Back

 • Change requests should be submitted immediately, not at the end of the project, to avoid any delay.

-• Before submitting a change, ensure that you have gathered enough information to create a request.
-Provide the details of what needs changing and why it’s essential for management to approve your request.
+• Before submitting a change, gather enough information to create a request.
+Provide details on what needs changing and why it needs to be approved.

-• The team should track changes requests regardless of whether they originate from an internal stakeholder or an external customer.
+• The team should track change requests regardless of whether they originate from an internal stakeholder or an external customer.

 2) Creation of change request

-The creation of the change request should be done in a format that is easy to read and understand for all parties involved.
-Include the change description, responsible party, documents involved, and the goal of making the change.
+The change request should be created in a format that is easy to read and understand for all parties involved.
+It should include the change description, responsible party, documents involved, and the goal of making the change.

 Best practices include: